-The majority of the Bank's revenue-generating transactions are not subject to ASC 606, including revenue generated from financial instruments, such as loans, investment securities, and sales of investment securities.
+The majority of the Bank's revenue-generating transactions are not subject to ASC 606, including revenue generated from financial instruments, such as loans, investment securities, and sales of investment securities, which are accounted for under the applicable U.S. GAAP for such financial instruments.
 Revenue generating activities that are within the scope of ASC 606 are components of noninterest income which include certain fees such as card income, wire transfer fees, foreign currency transaction income, and service fees and charges on customer deposit accounts.